-Pastaba: By default, you can also access a layer's properties by double-clicking on the layer in the Layers list.
+Note: By default, you can also access a layer's properties by double-clicking on the layer in the Layers list.

-Patarimas: The button at the top of the Layers panel will open the Layer Styling panel.
+Tip: The v button at the top of the Layers panel will open the Layer Styling panel.
 You can use this panel to change some properties of the layer: by default, changes will be applied immediately!